How Much are Points Worth? (2021)

 - When you use your miles to book premium-cabin international award tickets, you’ll get much more “face-value” from your miles—often 4 cents or more.
 For example, a business class round trip to Europe might cost $4,500.
 If you use 115,000 United points, that works out to about 4 cents in value per point.
 Some first-class tickets are priced high enough that you might theoretically get over 10 cents in face-value from your points.

 - However, the real value of premium award tickets is based on how much you would have otherwise paid for the flights.
 If you would have paid the full cash price for premium-cabin seats, you are getting the full face-value from your award tickets.
-Anyone who would have actually paid out-of-pocket for an international business or first-class ticket is getting a great deal on award tickets.
+Anyone who would have actually paid out-of-pocket for an international business or first-class ticket is getting a great deal when they are able to use award tickets instead.

 - Regardless of how much you value the tickets, you will need to earn a lot of points before you will be able to make a premium cabin redemption and it can be very hard to find availability.
 It will typically take around 200,000 points to pay for a round trip business class flight for two to Europe and 600,000 points for a family of four to fly on business class on a dream trip to Africa.
 That represents a lot of credit card spending or signup bonuses.
 So, if you realistically aren’t going to be generating many points from your spending, you are usually better off planning to use your points in a different way.